hbp-unibi/pynnless/README.md

 Backends include the software simulator [NEST](http://www.nest-simulator.org/) (versions 2.2 and 2.4), the
 [SpiNNaker multicore system](https://github.com/SpiNNakerManchester/)
-(NMMC1) developed at Manchester University and the [HICANN physical modell](https://github.com/electronicvisions/) (NMPM1) developed at Heidelberg University and its emulation, the ESS.
+(NMMC1) developed at Manchester University, the [HICANN physical modell](https://github.com/electronicvisions/) (NMPM1) developed at Heidelberg University, its emulation, the ESS and the [Spikey chip](http://www.kip.uni-heidelberg.de/spikey) also developed at heidelberg.

 ### Why yet another PyNN abstraction layer?

-_PyNNLess_ provides a common API for both _PyNN_ 0.7 and 0.8 and works around the bugs in the hardware backend bindings.
+_PyNNLess_ provides a common API for _PyNN_ versions 0.6, 0.7 and 0.8 and works
+around the bugs in the hardware backend bindings.
 Eventually, at some point in the future these bugs will be fixed and _PyNNLess_ will be obsolete.

 Both network descriptions and recorded results are provided in a JSON-like object format, making it very easy to use _PyNNLess_ but rendering it impractical